Futrell/nc-surprisal-eacl/README.md

 To get started: `pip3 install -r requirements.txt`.

 ## Figure 1
-The relevant code is in the directory `code`.
-To generate the numbers for Figure 1, do:
 ```python
 import experiments
 _, english = experiments.verb_forgetting_conditions(m=.5, r=.5, e=.2, s=.8)